What is a Health Educator?

 - Wiki software

-What education is needed to be a Health Educator?
+What education or degrees do I need to become a Health Educator?

 Career changers with experience as a Health Educator sometimes find work in one of the following fields: